 Airlines that fly to Jerez airport include: Air Berlin, Air Europa, Air Mediterranée, Air Nostrum, Astraeus, Condor, Finnair, Flightline, Helvetic Airways, Iberia, Jetairfly, Jetx Airlines, Lufthansa, Luxair, Ryanair, Spanair, Swiftair, Thomas Cook Belgium, Transavia.com, TUIFly and Vueling Airlines.

 Airlines that fly to Seville airport include: Aer Lingus, Air Berlin, Air Europa, Air Nostrum, Andalus Líneas Aéreas, Brussels Airlines, IberiaIberworld, NNeos, Ryanair, SAS, Spanair, TAP Portugal, Transavia.com, TUIfly, Vueling Airlines and Wondair on Demand.

 There is also Gibraltar airport and Malaga airport about an hour and a half away by car.

-Cadiz Tourist information – Cadiz is a major city situated on the Costa de la Luz and rich in history. major sights include the yellow-domed Nueva Catedral, Plaza San Juan de Dios and Plaza De Topete and the Museo de Cadiz housing fine arts from artists such as Goya and Picasso.
-The legendry Cádiz Carnival in held in February.
+Cadiz Tourist information – Cadiz is a major city situated on the Costa de la Luz and is rich in history.
+Major sights include the yellow-domed Nueva Cathedral, Plaza San Juan de Dios and Plaza De Topete and the Museo de Cadiz housing fine arts from artists such as Goya and Picasso.
+The legendary Cádiz Carnival is held in February.

 Useful Cadiz Links: Cadiz Webcams